Gettysburg Gateway Connectivity Project

 Project Funding

 Main Street Gettysburg continues to develop funding strategies.
-Funding partners include US Department of Transportation (FLAP grant), PennDOT, Borough of Gettysburg, and Gettysburg Municipal Authority.
+Funding partners include US Department of Transportation, PennDOT, Borough of Gettysburg, Gettysburg Municipal and Stormwater Authorities, and Susquehanna Regional Transit Authority.

-In 2025, we partnered with the Borough of Gettysburg to submit a fifth-round application to the US Department of Transportation for a BUILD (previously RAISE) grant: Better Utilizing Investment to Leverage Development program.
+In 2026, we partnered with the Borough of Gettysburg to submit a sixth-round application to the US Department of Transportation for a BUILD grant (Better Utilizing Investment to Leverage Development).